ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-30-grad-school-apps.md

 Based on his blog, I think I went with the Stability perspective.
 During ACL, I met several folks from Cambridge (although from different departments), and they seem genuinely happy.
 Interestingly, during the conference, I met an old friend of mine from spaCy and just realized that he was also from Cambridge!
-In addition, despite political changes in the UK, it's also one of the few countries where I can be with my wife.
+In addition, UK is one of the few countries where my wife can stay with me and work.
 PhD years are long and gritty, and having a rock to lean on is important.

 > Getting into a PhD becomes a life decision more so than a career decision.